 Add a field called “PDU Type”, two bits in length after “SID” field in CON-MSG.
 The field can take on the values as described in Section 2 of this contribution a new subsection 7.14.3.11.1 “Local Cell Management” with the following text

 7.7.26.1 Container Message

 The format of a Container message is shown in Table A1.
-A container message is used to convey from the A-CPE the A-BS.
+A container message is used to convey MAC PDUs between the A-CPE and the A-BS.